sahasrapurumandla/my-project/README.md

-ReadMe file
 MU Connect – Final Year Project Application Portal

 MU Connect is a role-based web portal developed as part of the Software Engineering course project at Mahindra University.
 It enables final-year students to apply for faculty-offered projects and facilitates streamlined project management for faculty and administrators.

 How to Run the Project Locally
  Prerequisites
 •	Node.js (v16+)
 •	MongoDB (local or cloud)
-•	VS Code (recommended for Live Server extension and running the whole project in the terminal) Clone the Repository git clone "https://github.com/sahasrapurumandla/my-project" cd mu-connect
+•	VS Code (recommended for Live Server extension and running the whole project in the terminal)

+Clone the Repository
+git clone "https://github.com/sahasrapurumandla/my-project"
+cd mu-connect

 Backend Setup
 In termina(VScode) run below commands one by one to download the node_models and packages:
 •	cd backend